best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * make it clear if there are any potential sources of bias or uncertainty – users need to know how this impacts on their use of the statistics
 * highlight relevant information about comparability issues both across time and with equivalent statistics released elsewhere in the UK

-For more information on notes and cover sheets please see the ‘Symbols and footnotes’ section and the ‘Metadata worksheets’ section.
+For more information on notes and cover sheets please see the ‘Symbols and footnotes’ section and the ‘Worksheets providing information about the data’ section.

 ### Confidence intervals